aspose-pdf-cloud/aspose-pdf-cloud-android/sdk/docs/PdfApi.md

 <a name="putPdfInRequestToSvg"></a>
 # **putPdfInRequestToSvg**
-> AsposeResponse putPdfInRequestToSvg(outPath, storage, file)
+> AsposeResponse putPdfInRequestToSvg(outPath, storage, password, file)

 Converts PDF document (in request content) to SVG format and uploads resulting file to storage.